-This is the weekend in maritime Canada that we turn the clocks back.
-We have an expression, “Spring forward, fall behind”.
-It means that on November 6th we move from Atlantic Daylight Savings Time (DST) to Standard Time, back one hour.
-Consequently we have “an extra hour of daylight” in the morning, good for farmers, I suppose.
-We move the clocks ahead in the spring.
-Not every region in Canada observes DST, however.
+In Maritime Canada, this weekend marks the time to turn the clocks back.
+We have a saying, “Spring forward, fall behind,” which refers to the switch from Atlantic Daylight Savings Time (DST) to Standard Time on November 6th, moving the clocks back by one hour.
+As a result, we gain “an extra hour of daylight” in the morning, which is beneficial for farmers, I suppose.
+In the spring, the clocks are moved ahead again.
+However, not all regions in Canada observe DST.

 Not many people realize that Sir Sandford Fleming, a Canadian engineer and inventor, proposed Standard time and world wide time zones.
 Although he was born in Scotland he immigrated to Canada at the age of 14.
 In his later years he was employed by the Grand Trunk Railway which led him on the path to standardized time zones for the railway.